top of page

 3. Ask a friend, family member, or your partner to arrange a meal train after the baby arrives

 This means there would be a schedule where people can sign up for days to visit you and bring you food.
-There are ways to organize this online, and those who are far away or cannot/do not cook can get their gift cards for restaurants or delivery services.
+There are ways to organize this online, and those who are far away or cannot/do not cook can get your gift cards for restaurants or delivery services.

 4. Read trusted sources on what to expect during postpartum